Most people associate a diet with feeling miserable, having to eat the same boring foods over and over, and being hungry all the time.

 Tracking your macros for weight loss allows you to know exactly what you are putting into your body.

-If you have done other diets in the past and not gotten results, it’s because you weren't in a calorie deficit.
+As you know now, if you have done other diets in the past and not gotten results, it’s because you weren't in a calorie deficit.
 You may have been following the diet as you were suppose to, but since you didn’t know the exact calories, you may have been overeating.

-If you aren't getting results with calorie counting, it’s easy to self audit yourself and see how accurate you have been tracking.
+If you aren't getting results with calorie counting, it’s easy to self audit and see how accurate you have been tracking.